huaminghuangtw/Dear-Today-Me/Dear-Today-Me.md

 Go where you don't belong.
 If you're the smartest person in the room, you're in the wrong room.
 If you're the dumbest person in the room, you're in the right room.
 Good things happen when you put yourself in rooms where you don't feel like you belong.

 Reach out to inspiring people who are going to uplift you higher and living the life you want to live.
 Learn from those ahead of you on a path you want to take.
 Every person is a new door to a different world.
-Every person has a story to share and a lesson to tell.
 Find your tribe.
 Build your personal advisory board of mentors.

 [Life is short.](https://paulgraham.com/vb.html) Savor close relationships.
 Treasure “inner circle” friendships.
 Tell those human you love that you love them while they are still alive.
 Create memories with them.